Shibboleth: Examples

 In Australia and New Zealand, the words "fish and chips" are often used to highlight the difference in each country's short-i vowel sound [ɪ] and asking someone to say the phrase can identify which country they are from.
 Australian English has a higher forward sound [i], close to the y in happy and city, while New Zealand English has a lower backward sound [ɘ], a slightly higher version of the a in about and comma.
 Thus, New Zealanders hear Australians say "feesh and cheeps", while Australians hear New Zealanders say "fush and chups".
 A long drawn out pronunciation of the names of the cities Brisbane and Melbourne rather than the typically Australian rapid "bun" ending is a common way for someone to be exposed as new to the country.
-Within Australia, what someone calls "devon", or how they name the size of beer they order can often pinpoint what state they are from, as both of these have varied names across the country.
+Within Australia, what someone calls "devon", or how they name the size of beer glasses can often pinpoint what state they are from, as both of these have varied names across the country.

+In Canada, the name of Canada's second largest city, Montreal, is pronounced /ˌmʌntriˈɔːl/ by English-speaking locals.
+This contrasts with the typical American pronunciation of the city as /ˌmɒntriˈɔːl/.

-In the United States, the name of the state "Nevada" comes from the Spanish nevada [neˈβaða], meaning "snow-covered".
+In the United States, the name of the state Nevada comes from the Spanish nevada [neˈβaða], meaning 'snow-covered'.
 Nevadans pronounce the second syllable with the "a" as in "trap" (/nɪˈvædə/) while some people from outside of the state can pronounce it with the "a" as in "palm" (/nɪˈvɑːdə/).
 Although many Americans interpret the latter back vowel as being closer to the Spanish pronunciation, it is not the pronunciation used by Nevadans.
-Likewise, the same test can be used to identify someone unfamiliar with southwest Missouri, as Nevada, Missouri is pronounced with the "a" as in "cape" (/nɪˈveɪdə/).
+Likewise, the same test can be used to identify someone unfamiliar with southwest Missouri, as the city of Nevada, Missouri is pronounced with the "a" as in "cape" (/nɪˈveɪdə/).

-In the United States, in the state of New Jersey, the choice of term for a regional type of cured pork product can identify whether the speaker hails from the northern or southern part of the state.
-"Pork roll" is widely used in the southern portion of the state, while "taylor ham" is used in the north.

-During the Russo-Ukrainian War (2014–), Ukrainians used the word palianytsia (a type of Ukrainian bread) to distinguish between Ukrainians and Russians.
+During the Russo-Ukrainian War (2014–present), Ukrainians have used the word palianytsia (a type of Ukrainian bread) to distinguish between Ukrainians and Russians.